Chinese idioms R to Z ordered by English equivalent

 Please step into the vat

 To fall victim to a punishment that you yourself devised.
-The story is from the reign of Empress Wuzetian when two cruel ministers vied to create the vilest tortures.
+The story is from the reign of Empress Wu Zetian when two cruel ministers vied to create the vilest tortures.
 Zhou Ying suggested a large vat should be heated and the victim placed in it.
-His fellow minister threatened to apply the torture on Zhou Ying himself.
-He then confessed to all his crimes.
+His fellow minister threatened Zhou Ying with his own torture.
+Zhou then rapidly confessed to all his crimes!

 To let someone off the hook